iron-io/iron_worker_ruby_ng/README.md

 client.schedules.cancel('1234567890')
 ```

-### patch your worker file using cli
+### patch your worker using cli

+If you have a worker named `super_code` with files `foo.rb, baz.rb, etc.` and want to replace the content of these files with local ones just run a command:

+    iron_worker patch super_code -p 'foo.rb=bar.rb,baz.rb=lib/qux.rb.rb,foo1.rb,foo2.rb'

-Normally the patched version is put in place of the originals
+No need to pass the same two file names `foo.rb=foo.rb`, only one `foo.rb` would be enough.
+Normally the patched version is put in place of the originals.

-    iron_worker patch code_package_name -p 'TARGET_FILE=worker.rb,PATCH_FILE=new_worker.rb'